 This time of year for me is all about family.
-Time together, sharing good food and drink, enjoying each others company even if it does occasionally turn into the Griswold family Christmas!
-Family is important to me and it’s one of things I love about shooting weddings.
+Time together, sharing good food and drink, enjoying each other’s company even if it does occasionally turn into the Griswold family Christmas!
+Family is important to me and it’s one of the things I love about shooting weddings.
 Family tends to be important to my couples as well and a wedding is one of those occasions that brings everyone together for better or worse!
 It can be a worry though.
-How to keep everyone happy?
-I thought I’d share some tips for family management on your wedding day that will keep everything stress free and plain sailing.
+How to avoid family drama at your wedding?
+I thought I’d share some tips for family management on your wedding day that will keep everything stress-free and plain sailing.

 If your grandparents are no longer with you there are lots of ways they can be remembered and included.
 Remembrance candles are lovely and bouquet charms are a beautiful way to keep loved ones close by.

 I also love the idea of family photos.
 Mitch and Miriam displayed wedding photos from their parents and grandparents on a vintage ladder decorated with flowers.
 It was a lovely touch and I saw lots of guests stop to look through all the images.

 Remember that your grandparents will need looking after.
 Make sure there is always somewhere for them to sit.
 Let your photographer know who is important and who may struggle to stand for photos.
 It can always be arranged to have your photos with your grandparents sitting and to do them first so that they don’t have to hang around waiting for pictures.

 Depending on your situation this can be very straightforward or very complicated!
 I’ve known very extended families who all get on perfectly and much less complicated arrangements that turn out much more difficult.
 I always ask my couples if there are any family situations I should know about.
 I’m not just being nosey!
 If your parents don’t get along very well it’s awkward if I call them for photos together.
 Talk to your photographer and work out a plan for family photos.
 If you can, let your parents know what the plan is and talk it through.
 It will make everyone much more comfortable if they know what to expect.